opmuse/opmuse/README.md

 ### Using

-The only way we distribute right now is through our Debian apt repository.
+**This whole section is under development and will not work as advertised!** The only way we distribute right now is through our Debian apt repository.
 Other than if you feel comfortable enough to set everything up from the git repository yourself.
 Take a look at *Developing* if so.